Notes From the Desk are periodic informal posts that summarize recent topics of interest or other brief notable commentary.

 Technology is the new socially accepted drug.
 We ignore the effects simply because it is not a chemical we consume into our bodies.
 Yet, all modern tech is evolving for a single purpose: to create a surge in your dopamine.
 Your attention is the payment for the drug.
 The attention economy is turning everyone into addicts.

 AI optimizes this trajectory.
 What are the consequences to ever-increasing saturation of our senses?
 Dagan Shani has a short documentary that explores the consequences of this continuous, never-ending stimulation.
+This is very well done and I hope you can take a moment to watch the video below.

 This wild explosion of ultra seductive, highly saturated, and overly complex visuals on the internet made me realize that we're constantly overdosing on imagery that is actively f’ing up our brains.